 • full supplies of teaching materials, educational toys and playground equipment

-• contributes 80% of the cost of the staff’s remuneration
+• contributes 70% of the cost of the staff’s remuneration

 The GSS project is implemented by the ‘Good Schools Project Charity’ an organisation registered under the Gambian Companies Act 2013.
 It has 8 executive members who are a tried and tested team with expertise in education, construction, finance and administration.
+It is well led and has demonstrated that it is an effective service provider, capable of delivering GSS’s projects to a high standard.

 Gambia School Support - a class in action